Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 formik.setFieldValue("location", selectedValue);
 formik.setFieldError("location", ""); // Clear any previous errors
-that is the state that change the value and clear the error important part
+that is the state that change the value and clear the error important part commit 138 bugs fixed for daynight.. using singleton that mean use global state value and change this state